EugeneTolstikhin/eugenetolstikhin.github.io/Projects/BowlingScore/Readme.md

 - **View** - outputs representation of the information.
 Multiple views of the same info is possible.
 That is what the user sees in reality
 - **Controller** - accepts the inputs and convert them to the commands for the ***Model*** and ***View***.
 It acts as an interface between ***Model*** and ***View*** components to process all the business logic and incoming requests, manipulates the data by using the ***Model*** component and interacts with the ***View***s components to render the final output

 ***What does this mean for this project:***
 Each class (*Frame*, *Game*, *Lane*, *Player*) represent the ***Model*** of the Bowling game.
 The class that will be responsible for user interaction (e.g. via Console or UI) represents the ***View***.
 Finally, the classes, responsible for Backup/Restore, accepting the amount of points after each throw and the class which will manipulate the game after the admin's request represent the ***Controller***

+## Factory Method Pattern (Virtual Constructor)
+Deal with the problem of creating the objects without having to specify the exact class of the object that will be created

+***What does this mean for this project:***
+Class ***Game*** waits for the points and receives them from the Listener class without knowing what kind of Listener it uses.
+The specific type of Listener is created based on the type of the data (as for now it is a member variable of the ***Game*** class, but it can be also an input parameter from the build script) the ListenerFactory is received

 # Bowling rules
 ## Components